rishabdev2997/AI-DALL---E-/README.md

 – Developed an innovative AI-powered image generation website using OpenAI’s advanced model.
 – Seamlessly integrated prompt suggestion feature, enhancing user interaction and creativity.
 – Transformed text prompts into stunning visual art, showcasing the potential of artificial intelligence in creative endeavors.
+- Added support for custom config files and configuration files for custom config files